oracle-samples/apiplatform-mgmtscripts-sample/README.md

 This script scans through all the Application metadata json files in a specified directory and creates them on the target API Platform server.
 Note that Application registrations will not be used when importing.
 The new Applications will be created on target server with no registrations.

-> `Usageusage: importapplications_fromdir.py [-h] [-cf CONFIGFILE] --dirpath DIRPATHImport Applications into APICS by reading all json files in specified dirpath;`
+> `Usage: importapplications_fromdir.py [-h] [-cf CONFIGFILE] --dirpath DIRPATHImport Applications into APICS by reading all json files in specified dirpath;`
 >
-> optional arguments:
+> `optional arguments:
-> -h, –help            show this help message and exit
+> `-h, –help            show this help message and exit`
-> -cf CONFIGFILE, –configfile CONFIGFILE config file specifying server, auth, proxy and other details in json format;
+> `-cf CONFIGFILE, –configfile CONFIGFILE config file specifying server, auth, proxy and other details in json format;`
-> –dirpath DIRPATH     directory path; All json files from this directory will be imported
+> `–dirpath DIRPATH     directory path; All json files from this directory will be imported`

 ### <a name="importing-plans-into-an-api-platform-importplans_fromdirpy"></a> Importing Plans into an API Platform (importplans_fromdir.py)